mlicalzi/mlicalzi.github.io/content/officehours.md

 ---
 #### Schedule

-Office hours take place on Thursday at 16:00.
+Office hours take place on Tuesday at 10:30.

 ---